-Persistent pulmonary hypertension of the newborn (PPHN) is a dangerous condition which may cause a baby not to get enough oxygen after birth.
+Persistent pulmonary hypertension of the newborn (PPHN) is a dangerous condition that may cause a baby to not get enough oxygen after birth.

 The cause of PPHN is not known.
-The risk is increased if the baby has:
+Babies are at greater risk if they have:

-- Meconium aspiration (breathes in his or her own bowel movements before birth)
+- Breathed in their own bowel movements before birth (meconium aspiration)

 - Lack of oxygen before or during birth

 - Abnormal development of the heart or lungs

 - Been born to a mother with diabetes mellitus

 - Been born large for gestational age (LGA).
 Gestational age is the age of the baby in the womb.
 LGA babies are larger than more than 90% of all other babies born at the same gestational age.

 Signs and Symptoms

 At birth, or within the first hours after birth, the baby will have: